Penrose (2004: 604, 605):

 Blogger Comments:

 From the perspective of Systemic Functional Linguistic Theory, there is no flitting back and forward in time in this experiment, and it is only the experimenter that 'sees'.
-The correlations of observations at the detectors DA and Dis due to probability dependencies in the instantiation quantum potential, not to interactions between the detections of instances (photons).
+The correlations of observations at the detectors DA and DB is due to probability dependencies in the instantiation quantum potential, not to interactions between the detections of instances (photons).

 No comments: